 This benefits your business in two ways, notes writer Liz Forment.
 First, it makes content creation much easier for you.
 Second, it shows to the world that you have an engaged and loyal fan base who are more than happy to shout about your product or service.

 “Consumers today, and especially the millennial generation, want to see input from other customers before they buy,” Forment writes.
 “According to Mintel, 81% of 18 to 34-year-olds seek out opinions from others before purchasing.
+That might have something to do with the fact millennial money mistakes are so prevalent and the younger generations are trying to get smarter with their money.
 The fact of the matter is they trust people over brands.
 For small businesses that take this approach, that knowledge is a powerful tool.
 And it also explains why user-generated content works so well.”

 Work With Other Local Businesses to Cross-Promote Brands